-We are pleased with the financial results achieved during 2017 and believe that the strategy pursued will position the Company for further prosperity in 2018 and beyond.
-We believe we remain uniquely positioned to continue to benefit from the improving local economy.
+We are very proud of the financial results achieved during 2018 and look forward to a financially prosperous 2019.
+Based upon the results achieved in 2018, we have set the bar very high.
 Thank you for your continued confidence as shareholders.
 Should you have any questions about this report, please don't hesitate to contact us.